-For recap, the first part allowed us to transfer the money from your CIMB account to your GCash wallet.
+To recap, the first part allowed us to transfer the money from your CIMB account to your GCash wallet.
 However, the ultimate goal is to have the funds transferred to another bank account.
-This will be covered by the second part.
+This will be covered in the second part.

-- Notice that the amount has been updated with the amount withdrew from the first part.
+- Notice that the amount has been updated with the amount withdrawn from the first part.
 Refresh the page if it fails to do so.
 Then, tap on the Send Money icon.